 This particular story brings up a troubling question: How many other Congress members have been elected because the media selectively discarded information that would have been important to voters?
 It doesn’t take a rocket scientist to figure out that media reportage has an immense impact on election results; in this case, their agenda was clear.

 The role of the Fourth Estate should be to inform the American public without bias.

 To be fair, voters in the lawmaker’s district might have still cast their votes for Omar even if the media had done their job.
 But wouldn’t it be more desirable to ensure that citizens are as informed as possible during an election?
 The role of the Fourth Estate should be to inform the American public without bias.
 If a GOP candidate even had the appearance of troubling ties to foreign governments, the press would undoubtedly report — or even manufacture — a story about it.
 Russiagate, anyone?

 This demonstrates the importance of alternative media outlets.

 While the American public is bombarded by stories from the legacy media, the internet has provided other options, such as Liberty Nation.
 Despite the left’s attempts to censor certain news sites, the digital world allows for the dissemination of reporting outside of the major networks.
 If this trend continues, perhaps they will have to reconsider their current approach.
-But it is clear that it will take some time before news outlets decide to re-evaluate their relationship with their consumers.We value your comments!
-Please weigh in on our comment section below.
+But it is clear that it will take some time before news outlets decide to re-evaluate their relationship with their consumers.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com